-As members of the ANS community, we are committed to upholding our Core Value of Respect of Self and Others which includes respecting the dignity of each individual of our community at all times.
-Behaviors that infringe upon a student's right to be respected, be they on or off campus, constitutes a severe offense and will be treated as such.
-The purpose of consequences for misconduct is to give students the opportunity to reflect and change their behavior.
+The purpose of consequences for misconduct is not simply to punish someone, but to give students the opportunity to reflect and change their behavior.
 The following information provides a general guideline as to what is considered minor or major infractions, as well as potential consequences.

-Please note that many universities, summer camps and other educational institutions may request information of any serious disciplinary violations related to academic misconduct or behavioral misconduct that resulted in a disciplinary action.
-These actions could include, but are not limited to: probation, suspension, or revocation of enrollment from ANS.
-ANS is under the obligation to share this information if requested by other institutions.
+Please note that many universities may request information of any serious disciplinary violations related to academic misconduct or behavioral misconduct that resulted in a disciplinary action.
+These actions could include, but are not limited to: probation, suspension, or expulsion from ANS.